from Memorial Day 2022

 Simple and pretty for the first summer celebratory time together!

-The whimsical water pitchers added just the right touch of bold red to the setting.
+The whimsical water pitchers added just the right touch of bold red.

 Yes, it is a day of remembrance and a day we can be thankful for the sacrifice made for our country.
 I think it is also fitting that we can celebrate with happy gatherings and flag waving because we can.
 We should celebrate and honor those who have gone before us and our freedoms never forgetting.

-Nancy and her family are coming over.
+This year all the kids and families will be here.
 We will be grilling and playing games.
 If the evening is cool, we’ll roast marshmallows over the fire pit for s’mores.
+Maybe the fireflies will make an appearance.

-We’re having the all-American menu of hambugers and hot dogs.
-It will be Grandpa’s Hash Brown Potato Casserole, vegetable platter, srawberry pretzel salad and spinach artichoke dip.
+You can’t go wrong all-American menu of hambugers and hot dogs.
+It will be Grandpa’s Hash Brown Potato Casserole, a vegetable platter, srawberry pretzel salad and spinach artichoke dip.
+Ive included the links for the recipes.

 https://bushelandapickle.com/strawberry-pretzel-salad/ https://bushelandapickle.com/fabulous-side-for-labor-day-celebrations/ https://bushelandapickle.com/summer-morning-buffet/